100%

 Q: Is this tool HIPAA compliant?

 This free tool runs entirely in your browser (local-first).
 No client data is sent to our servers, making it inherently private.
-For enterprise-grade HIPAA compliance with cloud storage, check out Genosm Pro.
+For enterprise-grade HIPAA compliance with zero-knowledge local storage that respects your privacy, check out Genosm Pro.

 Q: Can I print the ecomap?